sushi2k/simpletcp/README.md

 simpleTCP just requires that you specify:

 * the mode (local or public) of your server
+  * your server can also be bound to a specific IP address
 * the port of your server
 * what happens when your server receives data